Semantic search for 100M+ galaxy images using AI-generated captions: Methodology

 \subsection{Evaluating search capabilities}

-We adopt the retrieval evaluation protocol established for AION, assessing performance on three categories with varying rarity in the AION benchmark datasets of Legacy Survey images: spiral galaxies (24 622 in GZ-DECaLS dataset, making up 26\% of the dataset being searched), mergers (726 in GZ-DECaLS dataset, 2\%), and gravitational lenses (758 in HSC strong lens catalog cross-matched with Legacy Survey images, 0.1\%).
-Full details about dataset construction is described in the Appendix~\ref{sec:retrieval_data}.
+We adopt the retrieval evaluation protocol established for AION, assessing performance on three categories with varying rarity in the AION benchmark datasets of Legacy Survey images: spiral galaxies (43,793 in GZ-DECaLS dataset, making up 26\% of the dataset being searched), mergers (4,036 in GZ-DECaLS dataset, 2\%), and gravitational lenses (770 in HSC strong lens catalog cross-matched with Legacy Survey images, 0.1\%).
+Additional details about dataset construction are described in the Appendix~\ref{sec:retrieval_data}.
 Each image has relevance scores ranging from 0.0 to 1.0: for spirals and mergers, the score represents the fraction of human volunteers who identified each category; for lenses, the images receive 1.0 if present in expert-curated lens catalogs and 0.0 otherwise.
-The rarity of gravitational lenses, with only a few thousand confident examples in the literature~\citep{lenscat}, coupled with their usefulness including constraining cosmology and measuring the mass and shape of dark matter halos makes them a challenging and scientifically valuable target.
+The rarity of gravitational lenses, with only a few thousand confident examples in the literature~\citep{lenscat}, coupled with their usefulness in constraining cosmology and measuring the mass and shape of dark matter halos, makes them a challenging and scientifically valuable target.

 To measure the search performance, we use the Discounted Cumulative Gain (DCG) to evaluate ranking quality, capturing both precision and the relative ordering of retrieved results.
-Normalizing DCG (nDCG) by the DCG with ideal ordering (IDCG).
-If $r_i$ is the relevance label of a candidate ranked at position $i$, the discounted and normalized cumulative gain of the top-10 images are
+We normalize DCG by the ideal (sorted) ordering to obtain nDCG.
+If $r_i$ is the relevance label of the candidate ranked at position $i$, the discounted cumulative gain of the top-10 images is,

-We evaluate against unsupervised baseline models from astronomy (AION-1 variants, AstroCLIP~\citep{AstroCLip}, and \cite{stein}), and computer vision (DINOv2~\citep{dinov2}) that were trained via self-supervised learning and perform retrieval by computing cosine similarity between query image embeddings and candidate embeddings, where queries are selected as high-confidence examples (>90\% volunteer agreement for morphologies, or presence in lens catalogs), with performance measured by averaging nDCG@10 across queries.
+We evaluate against unsupervised baseline models from astronomy (AION-1 variants, AstroCLIP; \citealt{AstroCLip}, and \citealt{stein}) and computer vision (DINOv2; \citealt{dinov2}).
+These baselines perform retrieval by computing cosine similarity between query and candidate image embeddings.
+Queries are high-confidence examples ($>$90\,\% volunteer agreement for morphologies, or presence in lens catalogs), and performance is measured by averaging nDCG@10 across queries.
 For our model, we query with the text embeddings for: ``visible spiral arms'', ``merging'', and ``gravitational lens''.
+We note that retrieval performance depends on query phrasing, for example ``spiral galaxy with visible arms'' and ``galaxy showing spiral structure'' can yield different rankings, and a systematic exploration of query sensitivity is left to future work.